 Learn everything about Chateau La Fleur Petrus Pomerol with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Fleur Petrus History, Overview

 Chateau La Fleur Petrus takes its name from its closest neighbors.
-The vineyard is situated less than a stones throw from Petrus.
-You can walk to Chateau Lafleur as it also abuts the vines in La Fleur Petrus.
+The vineyard is situated less than a stone’s throw from Petrus.
+You can also walk to Chateau Lafleur as it also abuts the vines of La Fleur Petrus.
 Not bad company to keep if you’re a chateau located on the famous Pomerol plateau.

 While Chateau La Fleur Petrus had cachet before it was bought by Jean Pierre Moueix, the wine clearly improved when it was taken over by the Moueix family.
 Shortly after the vineyard was purchased, the vineyards were decimated and had to be replanted after the devastating 1956 frost.

-Chateau La Fleur Petrus is a elegant, sensuous, finesse style of Bordeaux wine from Pomerol that in certain years, has the ability to age and gracefully improve for decades.
+Chateau La Fleur Petrus is an elegant, sensuous, finesse style of Bordeaux wine from Pomerol that in certain years, has the ability to age and gracefully improve for decades.

 Chateau La Fleur Petrus Vineyards, Terroir, Grapes, Winemaking

-Located on the northern side of the Pomerol plateau, the vineyard of La Fleur Petrus can be divided into 3 main blocks, consisting of various smaller parcels.
+The vineyards are on the top of the Pomerol plateau.
+Located on the northern side of the plateau, you can divide the vineyard of La Fleur Petrus into 3 main blocks with 3 different soil types.

 In 2012, the vineyard of Chateau La Fleur Petrus was increased by almost 4 hectares!
-That is a lot of land to add to an estate located on the Pomerol plateau.
-The vines came from a property purchased by Christian Moueix and Edouard Moueix from the Cliquot family, the owners of the little known, but ideally situated, Chateau Guillot.
+That is a lot of vineyard land to add to an estate located on the Pomerol plateau.
+The vines came from a property purchased by Christian Moueix and Edouard Moueix from the Cliquot family, the owners of the little-known, but ideally situated, Chateau Guillot.

-Due to the increase in size for the estate, starting with the 2013 vintage, the wines of Chateau La Fleur Petrus are now being made at Chateau Hosanna, which was also previously known as La Providence, both are top Pomerol estates owned by the Moueix family.
+Due to the increase in size for the estate, and of course, the amount of wine being produced, starting with the 2013 vintage, the wines of Chateau La Fleur Petrus were made at Chateau Hosanna, which was previously known as La Providence, both are top Pomerol estates owned by the Moueix family.
 However, La Providence is no longer in production.